nirajpandkar/nirajpandkar.github.io/content/posts/self-attention-calculations.md

 draft: false
 ---

-# Self attention with toy example

 Come with me on a visual understanding of the self-attention calculations that are at the heart of transformers.
-This article is pretty niche and expands on the attention mechanism -
+This article is pretty niche and expands only on the attention formula -

 > Attention(Q,K,V) = softmax(Q K^T / sqrt(d_k)) V
->

 We will deconstruct every letter in the above formula till you understand the semantic meaning of what’s going on behind the scene.
-My primary goal is to provide an intuition on how the self-attention mechanism helps relate two words in a sentence with a follow-along example sentence -
+My primary goal is to provide an intuition on how the self-attention mechanism helps relate words in a sentence with a follow-along example sentence -

 > The fox jumps.
->

 Prerequities -